-I have some questions 🙋Embark on an exhilarating adventure with our 5-day ski mountaineering course for beginners in the stunning Aosta Valley.
-Nestled at the foot of the iconic Mont Blanc, Courmayeur serves as the perfect base for an unforgettable skiing experience.
+Embark on an unforgetable adventure with our 5-day ski touring course for beginners in the stunning Aosta Valley.
 This region is renowned for its breathtaking scenery, varied terrain, and a wide range of accessible day tours that cater to all skill levels.

-Unlike the often crowded and expensive area of Chamonix, the Aosta Valley offers a more tranquil and intimate setting, allowing you to fully immerse yourself in the beauty of the mountains.
+Unlike the often crowded and expensive area of Chamonix, the Aosta Valley offers a more quite and intimate setting, allowing you to fully immerse yourself in the beauty of these mountains.

-Our course is designed for those with little to no ski touring experience who want to improve their techniques while being proficient off-piste skiers.
+Our course is led by our full IFMGA/UIAGM certified Mountain Guides and it's designed for those with little to no ski touring experience who want to learn this fantastic discipline, while being proficient off-piste skiers.
 Over the course of five days, you’ll gain a solid foundation in essential skills for ski touring in high mountain environments, making this the perfect preparation for multi-day ski tours (for example, like the Haute Route from Chamonix to Zermatt).

 Throughout the course, you will learn fundamental ski touring techniques, including: